itsmenick212/nick-calc/README.md

 This calculator web app uses socket.io, express, AWS Elastic Beanstalk, AWS CodePipeline, NodeJS, Nodemon, pug, and GitHub.

-Since AWS uses port # 8080, that's the port number assigned to this app's server "nick-calc.js"
+Since AWS uses port # 8080, that's the port number I have assigned to this app's server code in "nick-calc.js"

 You access this app by visiting AWS url: http://nick-calc.us-east-1.elasticbeanstalk.com/
+Since AWS charges a fee to use its services, I will terminate the AWS part of this project shortly, and this link above would not be live after a few days of completing this project.

-If for any reason, the AWS link does not work, please try the second method below and try the AWS link in about 10 minutes again while keeping the npm start running.
+If the AWS link does not work, please try the second method below.

 A second (optional) way to access this app is by entering "npm install" and then "npm start" in CLI and then going to "localhost:8080" in your browser.